 David thoughts were less on what he could do to fix his past mistakes, and more on how he had sinned against God (Psalm 51:4).
 He was singing through quivering lips, “Nothing in my hand I bring; simply to Thy cross I cling.”

-He intuitively knew that the only thing that would please God (Hebrews 11:6) would be if he fully rested in the works of someone else.
+He intuitively knew that the only thing that would please God (Hebrews 11:6) would be if he entirely rested in the works of someone else.
 David works ruined his family, and more self-reliant efforts would only make matters worse even if there were good intentions behind them (Isaiah 64:6).
 He needed a better move.
 Thus, he begged for God’s help.

 - Is your heart humbly exposed and vulnerable before the Lord?